dilshankarunarathne/co1212-assignment-9/README.md

     * Increment the count
   * Otherwise -> do nothing
 * For each element in the queue:
+  * String half
   * Halfway through the traverse:
+    * Dequeue elements and add it to the front of half
+  * For the rest of the traverse:
     *